Proac-Tee/express_api/README.md

 # Express API

-This TypeScript application leverages the Express.js framework to implement a basic CRUD (Create, Read, Update, Delete) API for managing a collection of persons.
-The application utilizes MongoDB as its database to store person objects, each containing an id, firstName, and lastName.
+This TypeScript application leverages the Express.js framework to implement a basic CRUD (Create, Read, Update, Delete) API for managing a collection of chats.
+The application utilizes MongoDB as its database to store person objects, each containing an id, chat.
 The API exposes endpoints to perform CRUD operations on this collection.
+Italso offers users rregistration by leveraging jwt for authentication, session management, user roles and permissions.

 ## Tech Stack